Battle of Mogadishu (1993): The August killings and the deployment of Task Force Ranger

 In the three weeks following the events of Bloody Monday there was a large lull in UNOSOM operations in Mogadishu, as the city had become incredibly hostile to foreign troops.
-Then on 8 August, in an area of the city that had been considered "relatively safe to travel in", the SNA detonated a bomb against a U.S. military Humvee, killing four soldiers.
-A total of only three American soldiers had died in the intervention, marking the 8 August incident as the largest single killing of U.S. troops in Somalia so far.
+Then on 8 August, in an area of the city that had been considered "relatively safe to travel in", the SNA detonated a bomb against a US military Humvee, killing four soldiers.
+A total of only three American soldiers had died in the intervention, marking the 8 August incident as the largest single killing of US troops in Somalia so far.

 Chalk Four Ranger returns to base after a mission in Somalia, 1993.

 Two weeks later another bomb injured seven more.
-In response, U.S. President Bill Clinton approved the proposal to deploy a task force composed of elite special forces units, including 400 U.S. Army Rangers and Delta Force operators.
+In response, US President Bill Clinton approved the proposal to deploy a task force composed of elite special forces units, including 400 US Army Rangers and Delta Force operators.

 On 22 August 1993, the unit deployed to Somalia under the command of Major General William F. Garrison, commander of the special multi-disciplinary Joint Special Operations Command (JSOC) at the time.